-RDG 126 Reading Skills Improvement (3 Hours)
+RDG 126 Academic Reading\ (3 Hours)

-Prerequisites: Appropriate test score; or either RDG 125 with a grade of C or higher; or EAP 111 and EAP 115 and EAP 122.
+Prerequisites: Appropriate test score; or either RDG 125 with a grade of "C" or higher; or EAP 111 and EAP 115 and EAP 122.

 This is the mandatory reading course based on JCCC assessment scores, and successful completion of this course is required to exit the assessment mandate.
 It is designed for students who need to improve their understanding of written expression.
-The focus of the course is on higher-level comprehension and vocabulary skills.
+The focus of this course is higher-level comprehension and vocabulary skills.
 Students use written materials to apply and practice skills learned in the class and to provide a background for written assignments.
 This course does not fulfill degree requirements.
 3 hrs. lecture/wk.

-RDG 127 College Reading Skills (3 Hours)
+RDG 127 College Reading Skills\ (3 Hours)